heydido/MLProjectTemplate/README.md

 |── artifacts                           <- o/p of pipe that are needed for execution of next pipeline
 |── config                              <- configurations for all the components of the project
 |── docs                                <- documentation of the project src code
+|── flowcharts                          <- flowcharts of the project components, overall, etc.
 |── logs                                <- log file generated while running the component/s
 |── mlruns                              <- MLFlow: all ml experiments and their artifacts
 |── notebooks                           <- jupyter-notebooks